bookofproofs/bookofproofs.github.io/_sources/history/20th-century/puri.md

 title: Puri, Madan Lal
 born: 1929
 died: 0
-keywords: Number Theory, Algebraic Geometry, Probability Theory, Topology, Ramanujan, Galois Field Theory, Graph Theory
+keywords: madan lal puri,puri
-description: Madan Lal Puri made numerous contributions to Mathematics, including the development of theories in number theory, algebraic geometry, probability theory and topology.
+description: Madan Lal Puri is an Indian-born statistician whose work in nonparametric statistics and probability theory has had profound effects on the way statistics is understood and applied.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---